How Do Bail Bonds Work?

 A loved one has been put in jail.
-What to do next?
+What do you do next?

-- If the defendant does not appears for trial or is late the bail bond is forfeited to the court.
-The bondsman gets charged for the bail, so they will proceed to collect it from the defendant and the person who applied for the bail bond.
+If the defendant does not appear for trial, or they are late, then the bail bond is forfeited to the court.
+Our bonding company will be charged for the bail, which means we will need to collect the full amount from the defendant or whoever applied for the bail bond.
 There is no second chance for bail if the defendant is apprehended again after this point.